-- Allow the young people more quiet time to complete the My Faith Choice activity independently. - Distribute two index cards to each person.
-Have them write one obstacle they need to overcome on one of the index cards, and one virtue in which they need to grow stronger on the other.
-Encourage the young people to keep the cards as a prayerful reminder of their desire to grow in faith.
+- Allow the young people more quiet time to complete the My Faith Choice activity independently. - Distribute two index cards to each student.
+Have the students write one obstacle they need to overcome on one of the index cards, and one virtue in which they need to grow stronger on the other.
+Collect the cards in two separate stacks.